visualizedata/data-structures/README.md

 # Data Structures

-### PGDV 5110 Syllabus, Fall 2019
+### PGDV 5110 Syllabus, Fall 2020

 Wednesdays, 12:10pm - 2:50pm
-66 5th Avenue, Room 710
+online course | Zoom info in Canvas

-**Faculty:** [Aaron Hill](https://aaronhill.io/) | Office Hours: Tuesdays 3:00pm - 4:00pm, Location: 2 W 13th Street, room 404 (Book office hours on Starfish)
+**Faculty:** [Aaron Hill](https://aaronhill.io/) | Office Hours: Fridays 3:00pm - 4:00pm: no appointment needed; Zoom info in Canvas

-**Tutor Specialist:** [Ryan Best](https://ryanabest.com/) | Office Hours TBD

-**[Piazza](https://piazza.com/newschool/fall2019/pgdv5110/home):** We will be using this collaboration tool for work on assignments.
-It is a Q&A forum for the 11 weekly and 3 final assignments.
+**[Slack](https://ms-dataviz.slack.com/archives/C019Q8M3CHX):** I encourage use of the `#data-structures-20` channel in the `ms-dataviz` Slack for collaboration and work on assignments, including the 12 weekly and 3 final assignments.
 All questions/issues about the assignments should be posted here, building a shared knowledge base in the process.
 Questions/issues raised in office hours (for both faculty and tutor specialist) should also be posed here prior to the office hour meeting and the answer/resolution will be posted by the person who originally posed the question.
-From the tool's documentation: "Piazza questions and answers are like Wikipedia: anyone can contribute to them.
-Collaboratively edited questions and answers are far easier to read and comprehend than a long thread of comments."

 **Course description:** Curating raw data presents issues of technology, speed, and efficiency, as well as broader ethical considerations of what it means to represent and make conclusions about groups and individuals from their data.
 This course covers the database, semi-structured data, and unstructured data.
 Students will gain familiarity with underlying data structures; techniques and tools, including acquisition, augmentation, and restructuring; data storage and aggregation; access to parallel and distributed computing; high-volume data, disparate sources, and performance; and streaming data, real time, and dynamic queries.